Zakrzewiaczek/weather2excel/README.md

 Now you can enter the above commands into the powershell console.

 ## Example usage
-Create a folder on your desktop called "Weather", then copy the code from code.ps1 and then paste it into the powershell console.
+Copy the code from code.ps1 and then paste it into the powershell console.
+That's all you need to do :)
 **The program is designed to operate 24 hours a day, 7 days a week.** At the following hours (5, 9, 13, 17, 21) he enters the appropriate data into the sheets.